CNES/cars/docs/source/developer_guide/design/index.rst

     * :ref:`cars_dataset` Input and output object of an application.
 Contains a calculated and potentially tiled data.
     * :ref:`application`: Algorithmic methods that takes
     * :ref:`Orchestrator`: It instantiates and interfaces with the cluster to which it provides the tasks to be processed.
 It is responsible for writing the data calculated by the cluster on the fly.
-    * :ref:`loader`: library or external tools providing specific 3d functions.
+    * :ref:`plugin`: library or external tools providing specific 3d functions.
 Under heavy reconstruction !
     * **Pipeline**: A chain of applications ( 3d reconstruction steps) from input to output with intermediate data (CarsDataset) controlled by orchestrator;

 .. toctree::